New U.S. tax rules may lead Medtronic to redo inversion deal

 The allure of smaller tax bills in countries such as Ireland and Britain has prompted at least 10 U.S. companies to attempt inversions this year, a record.

-Medtronic and AbbVie (ABBV.N), which has agreed to buy Dublin drugmaker Shire Plc (SHP.L) for $54.7 billion, are both subject to the new restrictions, raising questions about this year's two largest announced inversions.
+Medtronic and AbbVie, which has agreed to buy Dublin drugmaker Shire Plc for $54.7 billion, are both subject to the new restrictions, raising questions about this year's two largest announced inversions.

 Lawyers and bankers say Medtronic appears to be the biggest victim of the rules, not only for the size and structure of its deal, but also given the fact that a key target of Treasury's actions is foreign profits held offshore by U.S. multinationals.